ximini82/relationstorage.js/README.md

 This object automatically  has three values:

 1. id
-2. class
+2. type
 3. exists (is true, if it is loaded/saved object)

-The id is the the unique key for this object, with this class.
-The class attribute is a string with the name of the class.
+The id is the the unique key for this object, with this type.
+The type attribute is a string with the name of the object.
 In this example "Bean"

 ### Add something

 You can add attributes and store the object again.
+It's possible to add different attributes to objects with the same type.

 ```javascript
 	var object = Storage.getObject("Bean");